Ronit-Khorjuvekar4/Data-Analyst/README.md

-As a Data Analyst Excel, Tableau, PowerBI, and Mysql are Important.
+As a Data Analyst; Excel, Tableau, PowerBI, and Mysql are Important.
 Here, you will find me working on :
   1. Data Visualization
   2. Extract Transform and Load (ETL) process